Aim

 Managing symptoms at end-of-life is very important both for the child and family.

-Symptom management strategies with both pharmacological and non-pharmacological options can be found in the RCH clinical handbook and on the
+Symptom management strategies with both pharmacological and non-pharmacological options can be found in A Practical Guide to Palliative Care in Paediatrics.

 General care

-End of life care is a highly stressful situation and it is important to;
+End of life care can be a highly stressful situation and it is important to;

 - Provide regular updates to the family and allow them time to ask questions